yashkosambia14/My_Projects/README.md

 # Yash Kosambia

-An object oriented software developer with full-stack as my goal, Currently persuing Master in Computer Science at Stevens Institute of Technology, Hoboken.
+An object oriented software developer with full-stack as my goal, currently persuing Master's in Computer Science at Stevens Institute of Technology, Hoboken.

 ## Skills and Technologies